ALRW/dayAsADev/courseSections/section5.md

 Pushing your code
 ---------------

-Back in Cloud 9 go to the command line and run the following:
+Back in CodeAnywhere go to the command line and run the following:

 ```
 $ git push -u origin master